 “Lady Chaamond is a revered and well-loved lady in high society.
 Do not show any disrespect to any member of the Grand Duke’s family or their guests,” I warned them sternly.
 None of them would look at me.
 I sighed in frustration as the carriage came to a stop.
 Standing, I turned and whispered harshly, “Behave.”

 As my ragtag sisters and I approached the gardens, there at the entrance stood the most enchanting, breath-stealing woman I have ever laid my eyes on.
 I had attended events previously that Lady Chavamond was also present at, but with her popularity, I was never able to get close enough to see her.
-So many people always surrounded her, I only knew that she had hair the same color as red roses, with a wave as lush as fresh petals.
-She turned to greet us, and I was stunned into silence at the brilliance of her sapphire-blue eyes.
+So many people always surrounded her; I only knew that she had hair the same color as red roses, with a wave as lush as fresh petals.
+She turned to greet us, and I was stunned into silence by the brilliance of her sapphire-blue eyes.

-“No.” Aerilyn sneered in a whisper as she jabbed me with her elbow.
-“Not her, look elsewhere.”
+"No," Aerilyn sneered in a whisper as she jabbed me with her elbow.
+“Not her; look elsewhere.”

-“Greet her properly,” I sneed back, plastering on a pleasant smile to hide my disgust with the volatile creature beside me.
+“Greet her properly,” I sneered back, plastering on a pleasant smile to hide my disgust with the volatile creature beside me.
 I stood in front of my sisters as I deeply bowed before the angelic women in front of me.

 “Good afternoon, Lady Chavamond.
 We have yet to have the pleasure of being introduced.
 I am Liviere Bellelane, heir to the Bellelane Dukedom.
 I am in attendance today as my sister’s chaperone,” I smiled, ignoring the not-so-subtle kicking my calves were receiving from my three sisters behind me.
 “We’ve been worried about their health since the accident.
-I apologize deeply for intruding.”
+I deeply apologize for intruding.”

 “Thank you for attending, Young Duke,” she replied as she snapped her fan open and covered the lower half of her face.
-I struggled to gulp down air as her eyes darted down to my legs that were unrightfully being assaulted, before looking back up at me.
+I struggled to gulp down air as her eyes darted down to my legs, which were unrightfully being assaulted, before looking back up at me.
 “Please do note that I was unprepared to serve any gentlemen today, so I am worried I will have nothing to keep you entertained.”

 “Do not worry yourself, my lady.
 I am the one imposing and would not expect such a change in service for me alone,” I replied apologetically, knowing we were considered rude for inviting myself to her event.
-“As I have many sisters, I am quite adapt to these types of events and find no fault or bore with them."
+“As I have many sisters, I am quite adaptable to these types of events and find no fault or bore with them."

 Comments (0)